 Deposit insurers incur losses when a bank fails, i.e., becomes insolvent.
 The extent of deposit insurer losses depends on several factors.
 First, failed-bank receiverships typically charge all expenses associated with managing the receivership and liquidating assets to the receivership.
 As a consequence, only the net proceeds of the receivership (gross recoveries minus expenses) are available to reimburse receivership claimants.
 Insured deposit reimbursement is typically not considered a receivership expense.
-Second, the priority that insured depositors have in the claims process affects how much of bank-failure resolution costs the insurer might recover from the receivership as the insurer's subrogated claim on the receivership is based on insured deposits.
-Secured liabilities may have first claim on the net receivership recoveries and should the jurisdiction have enacted depositor preference laws all depositors have second claim on net receivership recoveries, after secured claims, is determined by the ratio of insured deposits-to-total deposits, as shown in equations 2, 3 and 4.
+Second, the priority that insured depositors have in the claims process affects how much of bank-failure resolution costs the insurer might recover from the receivership as the insurer's subrogated claim on the receivership recoveries and should the jurisdiction have enacted depositor preference laws all depositors have second claim on net receivership recoveries.
+Under depositor preference, the insurer's claim on net recoveries, after secured claims, is determined by the ratio of insured deposits-to-total deposits, as shown in equations 2, 3 and 4.